-A point is 2.5 m away from the East of the wire.
+The point B is 2.5 m away from the East of the wire.

-Therefore, Magnitude of the distance of the point from the wire (r) = 2.5 m
+Therefore, the magnitude of the distance of the point from the wire (r) is 2.5 m

 The point is located normal to the wire length at a distance of 2.5 m.
 The direction of the current in the wire is vertically downward.
-Hence, according to the Maxwell’s right hand thumb rule, the direction of the magnetic field at the given point is vertically upward.
+Hence, according to Maxwell’s right-hand thumb rule, the direction of the magnetic field at the given point is vertically upward.

-Current in the power line (I) = 90 A
+The magnitude of the current in the power line is (I) = 90 A

-The current is flowing from East to West.
+The current flows from East to West.
 The point is below the electrical cable.

 Q 4.5) A wire carrying a current of 8 A makes an angle of 300 with the direction of a uniform magnetic field of 0.15 T. Find the magnitude of magnetic force per unit length on the wire.

-Current in the wire (I) = 8 A
+The current flowing in the wire is (I) = 8 A

-Magnitude of the uniform magnetic field (B) = 0.15 T
+The magnitude of the uniform magnetic field (B) is 0.15 T

 Hence, the magnetic force per unit length on the wire is